-Diversity, Inclusion & Sustainability
+Diversity, Equity and Inclusion

 We value diversity among our staff and leadership, recognizing that through diversity, we gain a variety of perspectives, views, and ideas which strengthen our ability to strategize, communicate, and deliver on our mission.
-In 2017, we developed a global Diversity & Inclusion Committee comprising senior and mid-level members of StepStone across functions and asset classes, to evaluate our current diversity efforts, lead new initiatives to improve diversity and inclusion at our firm, and to continuously improve upon our policies and culture.
+In 2017, we developed a global Diversity, Equity & Inclusion Committee comprising senior and mid-level members of StepStone across functions and asset classes, to evaluate our current diversity efforts, lead new initiatives to improve diversity, equity and inclusion at our firm, and to continuously improve upon our policies and culture.